KeSun-2025/Order-ahead-for-pickup/README.md

 The code for Figure 4 is located in `matlab/Fig4/`.
 This figure illustrates the throughput of the order-ahead and order-onsite models when remote customers do not have delay information, under different travel rate β.

+## Figure 5 (Matlab)
+The code for Figure 5 is located in `matlab/Fig5/`.
+The file `Fig5_THmax_AheadOnsite.m` compares the throughput of the order-ahead and order-onsite models under optimal information.